 About Autosomal Dominant Polycystic Kidney Disease

-Autosomal Dominant Polycystic Kidney Disease (ADPKD) is a common life-threatening genetic disease, affecting many individuals in all parts of the world.
-ADPKD is a progressive kidney and cardiovascular disease.
+Autosomal Dominant Polycystic Kidney Disease (ADPKD) is a life-threatening genetic progressive kidney disease affecting many individuals in all parts of the world.
 Cardiovascular disease is the leading cause of premature mortality in patients with ADPKD, with over 80% of deaths attributable to coronary artery diseases.
-In ADPKD Patients high serum uric acid (hyperuricemia) and high blood pressure (hypertension) are considered independent risk factors predicting poorer prognosis.

 How Hyperuricemia and Hypertension Contribute to ADPKD

 Hyperuricemia and hypertension are frequently early events in the progression of ADPKD and accompany the development of kidney cyst growth and kidney volume expansion.
 Together these precede the development of reduced kidney function.
+Hyperuricemia and hypertension are considered independent risk factors predicting poorer prognosis in ADPKD patients.
 Hypertension is present in about half of all patients ages 24-30, and in all patients who reach kidney failure.

 Providing ADPKD Patients with New Opportunities